Pietot/MNIST-Neural-Network/README.md

 ![Static Badge](https://img.shields.io/badge/made_in-France-red?labelColor=blue)
 ![Static Badge](https://img.shields.io/badge/language-Python-f7d54d?labelColor=4771a4)

 This repository contains a severals neural network that can recognize handwritten digits from the MNIST dataset.
-Neural networks are either made from scratch using only the **numpy** library, either build with frameworks like **TensorFlow** or **PyTorch**.
+Neural networks are either made from scratch using only the **CuPy** library, either build with frameworks like **PyTorch** or **TensorFlow**.

+> **Note**: The MNIST dataset is a dataset of 60,000 small square 28x28 pixel grayscale images of handwritten single digits between 0 and 9.
+The dataset also includes a test set of 10,000 images.<br><br>
+> CuPy is an open-source array library accelerated with NVIDIA CUDA.
+It allows you to perform operations on a GPU.
+It is a drop-in replacement for NumPy.

 ## Summary